 One of Tasmania’s greatest wildlife destinations.
 Maria Island is World Heritage listed.
 Spend the day on historic Maria Island via a 30 minute ferry ride.
-Check times and days on web through East Coast Cruises or Maria Island Ferry The most popular self guided day trip is across to Maria via the ferry for the day where you can see lots of wildlife and enjoy some fantastic walks.
+Check times and days on web through Maria Island Ferry.
+The most popular self guided day trip is across to Maria via the ferry for the day where you can see lots of wildlife and enjoy some fantastic walks.
 The following links provides all the information you will need to make the most of your day on Maria Island:

 TIP – Take your own food and drink.